 Our doctors can provide specialist care for chronic health conditions (like diabetes management by an endocrinologist) or second opinions (for example an epilepsy disorder evaluation by a neurologist).

 Outside of acute and emergent issues, such as those requiring someone to go to an emergency Department or to call 911, telemedicine can help evaluate your clinical condition.

 TeleMed2U accepts most insurances.
 Pricing varies based on your insurance plan.
-Visits can be as low as $75 without insurance.
 When paying out of pocket, pricing is always provided before a visit and you’ll never get a surprise bill from us or your insurance provider.